Income-Driven Repayment (IDR) Plans

 It's important for you to complete a new IDR application and provided applicable income documentation to re-certify your income and family size by the specified annual renewal deadline.
 If you don't renew by the deadline, the consequences vary depending on the plan.

-• Under the SAVE (Formerly the REPAYE Program) Plan, if you don't renew by the annual deadline, you'll be removed from the SAVE Plan and placed on an Alternative Repayment Plan.
+• Under the SAVE Plan, if you don't renew by the annual deadline, you'll be removed from the SAVE Plan and placed on an Alternative Repayment Plan.
 Under this Alternative Repayment Plan, your required monthly payment is no longer based on your income and family size which may substantially increase your monthly payment amount.
 Instead, your monthly payment will be the amount necessary to repay your loan(s) in full by the earlier of 10 years from the date you begin repaying under the Alternative Repayment Plan, or the ending date of your 20- or 25-year SAVE Plan repayment period.
 You may choose to leave the Alternative Repayment Plan and repay under any other repayment plan for which you are eligible.
 Payments on the SAVE Alternative Repayment Plan do not count toward Public Service Loan Forgiveness.

 • Under the PAYE Plan, the IBR Plan, or the ICR Plan, if you don't renew by the annual deadline, you'll remain on the same IDR plan, however your monthly payment will no longer be based on your income which may substantially increase your monthly payment amount.
 Instead, your required monthly payment amount will be the amount you would pay under a Standard Repayment Plan with a 10-year repayment period, based on the loan amount you owed when you initially entered the IDR plan.
 You may return to making payments based on income if you complete a new IDR application and provide the applicable income documentation.

-During the gap in the SAVE (formerly the REPAYE Program) plan, MOHELA will calculate what your monthly payment amount would have been under the SAVE Plan compared to the monthly payment amount under the Alternative Repayment Plan (or any other plan) for the same period.
+During the gap in the SAVE plan, MOHELA will calculate what your monthly payment amount would have been under the SAVE Plan compared to the monthly payment amount under the Alternative Repayment Plan (or any other plan) for the same period.
 If the monthly payment amount under the SAVE Plan would have been more than it was under the Alternative Repayment Plan or another plan during this period, your new SAVE monthly payment amount will be increased.
 The amount of the increase will equal the difference between what you were required to pay during the period when you were not on the SAVE Plan, and the amount you would have been required to pay if you had remained on the SAVE Plan, divided by the number of months remaining in your 20- or 25-year repayment period.

 For example: